19 Top Things to Do in NYC in Winter

-For New Yorkers, winter technically begins right after Thanksgiving, which is at the end of November, and lasts until the end of March.
+For New Yorkers, winter technically begins right after Thanksgiving at the end of November, and lasts until the end of March.
 The coldest months are January and February, though snow can fall anytime between November and sometimes into April.
 While this may be a deterrent for some, winter in New York City is actually one of the most festive and exciting times to visit.

-Just after Thanksgiving is when New York City comes alive for the holidays.
-Entire neighborhoods are festooned with sparkling lights, decorations, and glitter.
+Personally, I wait all year for the beginning of December, when the city starts to sparkle for the holidays.
+Entire neighborhoods are festooned with lights, decorations, and glitter.
 The holiday spirit in New York is second to none, especially when it comes to catching iconic productions, from The Nutcracker ballet to The Rockettes at Radio City Music Hall.

-Even after the holidays are long gone, NYC in winter is still vibrant, from fashion shows and discounted restaurants to Jazzfest and Chinese New Year.
+But even after the holidays are long gone, you'll still find me out and about exploring NYC in winter.
+It's such a vibrant time of year, from fashion shows and discounted restaurants to Jazzfest and Chinese New Year.
 And because the temperature has a tendency to plummet, visitors often find the crowds to be slower than from May to October.

 If you're ready to bundle up and explore New York when it's at its most magical, check out our list of the top things to do in NYC in winter.